-I have some words of encouragement for ambition souls who are eager to graduate college and start a business.
-Or for young professionals who want to skip out of their full-time job and create something of your own.
+I have some words of encouragement for ambitious souls who are eager to graduate college and start a business.
+Or for young professionals who want to skip out of their full-time job and create something of their own.

 Ready?
 Here it is: YOU HAVE TIME.

 You probably want to discredit me, because this goes against every success story that you’ve ever heard.
 It even contradicts the urgency in your heart: “I have to do this now!
 Now is my chance!”
 (Queue up Eminem: Lose Yourself.)

 Some of this urgency is valid.
 Starting a new venture should feel important.
 It should make you spring out of bed in the morning.

 However, other kinds of urgency is artificial.
 You feel that if you don’t do this now, someone will sweep in and do it before you.
 You’ll be left behind with a life full of regret.
 “Why didn’t I move sooner?”
 I’ll touch more on this later.

 Other kinds of urgency have been institutionalized through the decades in business textbooks, but I don’t agree with it anymore.
 Specifically, the “First-Mover Advantage,” which emphasizes that when you open up shop first, things work out better for you.
 This strategy has hung around for so long, largely because it is convenient to point to today’s successful companies and then, armed with hindsight bias, explain that they are winners today because they got a head start yesterday.

 However, I want to argue that the “First-Mover Advantage” is diminishing with every year that passes.
 It’s actually HARD to find a successful company today who won because they moved first.
 Let me give some examples.

 Consider these success stories:

 - Google was not a first-mover.
 Yahoo was the preferred search engine for years.